 The General Medical Council said it was working with the CEM to "address these issues".

 Dr Mann, who is based at Musgrove Park Hospital in Somerset, said: "For two years running we've had only 50% people that we expected to be training in emergency medicine."

 He said gaps in rotas were having to be filled by staff working overtime, or by drafting in locums who were expensive to employ.

 He said: "Whilst most people would be happy to [work overtime] for weeks, months, maybe even one or two years, the idea that you might do that as a career plan for the next 35 years is not attractive.

-"That exacerbates the problem that people don't want to apply to do emergency medicine."'Struggling to recruit'
+"That exacerbates the problem that people don't want to apply to do emergency medicine."

 Dr Andy Virr, consultant in emergency medicine at the Royal Cornwall Hospital, said the hospital found it difficult to recruit registrars.

 He said: "We have two vacancies which we're struggling to recruit into.